arista-cam/avd-helper/README.md

  - [Ansible](https://ansible.com)
  - [AVD](https;//avd.sh)
  - A supported cEOS image (cEOS-4.28.0F and above)

+The install.sh file can be used to automatcially install all the required software, however it will only work on Debian/Ubuntu/LinuxMint installs.

 **Docker** installation guides can be found [here](https://docs.docker.com/engine/install/)<br />